pinmonyvicheaa/ecommerceapp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to run?
+1. Go to Terminal type "flutter pub get"
+2. Don't forget to edit the API with the url: http:// (example: http://55.155.175.111)
+3. Select which device you are using
+4. Run